Chope

 Moodboard

-We did an analysis on the brand colors and used it to enhance the brand personality by creating a vibrant and fun identity.
-The usage of more blue in contrast with the bright yellow of the Chope branding creates a bold and friendly impression.
+An analysis of the brand colors was conducted and used to enhance the brand personality by creating a vibrant and fun identity.
+The use of more blue in contrast with Chope's bright yellow branding creates a bold and friendly impression.

 Moodboard